grahamburberry-coder/grahamburberry-coder.github.io/README.md

 - Model Evaluation & Validation (MAPE, R2, Back-testing)

 ### Problem Statement and Business Motivation
 Accurate sales forecasting is a persistent challenge for automotive distributors operating across heterogeneous markets.
-Inchcape’s Chilean and Peruvian operations face distinct economic conditions, demand volatility, and structural changes driven by inflation, interest rates, commodity cycles, and consumer credit availability.
+The company’s Chilean and Peruvian operations face distinct economic conditions, demand volatility, and structural changes driven by inflation, interest rates, commodity cycles, and consumer credit availability.
 Traditional forecasting approaches rely heavily on historical sales trends and often fail when markets undergo regime shifts or when external economic forces dominate purchasing behaviour.

 The core problem addressed in this project is therefore twofold.
 First, how can sales forecasts be generated that remain robust across markets with very different statistical properties?
 Second, how can those forecasts be made explainable and useful to business stakeholders, rather than functioning as opaque numerical outputs?
 The solution developed in this project moves beyond a single-model forecasting exercise.
 Instead, it proposes and implements an Agentic AI forecasting system that evaluates multiple modelling approaches, selects the most appropriate model per market, and augments numerical forecasts with qualitative economic context.
-The aim is not only predictive accuracy, but decision support.
+The aim is not only predictive accuracy, but decision support. **To maintain anonymity, the specifics and details are protected under a signed NDA and will remain private.**

 ### Overall Solution Journey
 The project evolved through a clear analytical journey, beginning with a conventional time-series forecasting problem and culminating in a modular, agent-based system integrating statistical models, machine learning, foundation models, and retrieval-augmented generation (RAG).